-5. Systemic variables

-Is there evidence of? (a) Is the child's resistance to Parent B associated with an avoidance of the (emotional, verbal, and/or behavioral) conflict that erupts when the two adults are face-to-face? (b) Is the child's resistance to Parent B an effort to avoid "culture shock"? (c) Does the child experience the culture in one home as more aversive than the other?
-For example, teenagers may gravitate toward a permissive parent's home and away from an authoritarian's parent's home. (d) How has each parent scripted the adult separation, the adult conflict, and the other parent's role in the child's life for the child? (e) Is the child escaping the adult conflict by arbitrarily picking sides? (f) Alienation: Is this child's resistance/refusal of Parent B associated with her exposure to Parent As (direct or indirect; intended or incidental) negative words, behaviors, and/or entotions about Parent B This includes Parent A's effort to enroll the child as her spy, courier, or go-between to the extent that these actions communicate that Parent B is not safe or trusted.
+5. Systemic variables Is there evidence of? (a) Is the child's resistance to Parent B associated with an avoidance of the (emotional, verbal, and/or behavioral) conflict that erupts when the two adults are face-to-face? (b) Is the child's resistance to Parent B an effort to avoid "culture shock"? (c) Does the child experience the culture in one home as more oversive than the other?
+For example, teneagers may growthet toward a permissive perent's home and away from a unthrotterionist parent's home. (d) How has each parent scripted the adult separation, the adult conflict, and the other parent's role in the child's life for the child's (c) Is the child experience the calculation of parent B associated with her exposure to Parent A's (direct or indirect, intended or incidently pagetive words, behaviors, and/or emotions about Parent B's This includes Parent A's effort to annell the child as her spy, courier, or go-between to the extent that these actions communicate that Parent B is not safe or trusted.